 - Chemical denervation of facial expression musclesShifting the forehead

 - Shifting the forehead backwards to elevate the brow by surgical intervention.

 The myotomy will be limited to the glabellar muscles and this can be achieved on its own via a trans upper blepharoplasty approach and chemical denervation by serial injection botulinum toxin.

 The surgical options for upper face rejuvenation are:

 - brow lift open or closed

 In summary, the upper face rejuvenation involves correction of intrinsic and gravitational changes.
 The intrinsic quality can be improved by nourishing skin cuticles such as vitamins, hyaluronic acid and other antioxidants.
 We are confident our current research will shed more light towards the intrinsic regeneration.
 The Nd Yag laser will also help in rejuvenating the dermal collagen and elastic fibres.
-The gravitational changes are caused by a combination of aging and photo damage.
+The gravitational changes are caused by a combination of ageing and photodamage.
 The lasers in resurfacing mode can remove the superficial layers and can promote dermal rejuvenation.
 The fractional and smooth modes of the Fotona laser system has a lot to offer in these areas.
-The muscle over activity can be selectively controlled by botox and voluminising can be achieved by fillers such as patients own fat or products based on hyaluronic acid.
+The muscle overactivity can be selectively controlled by botox and volumizing can be achieved by fillers such as patients own fat or products based on hyaluronic acid.
 Surgical correction includes open and endoscopic techniques.
-Open approach has various modifications which should be tailor made to the patients need and surgeons expertise.
+Open approach has various modifications which should be tailor-made to the patients need and surgeons expertise.
 Upper blepharoplasty should be considered as an associated procedure in upper face rejuvenation.
-Fixation techniques in endoscopic approach are varied but usage depends on the surgeon’s preference and expertise as no study supports ones superiority.
+Fixation techniques in endoscopic approach are varied but usage depends on the surgeon’s preference and expertise as no study supports one’s superiority.
 The final goal should be to achieve an unoperated outcome with a healthy looking forehead.